 This section does not cover:

-If you are a tenant in a unit that has been identified as an illegal unit, you do not have to move until you receive a notice to do so.
+If you are a tenant in a unit that has been identified as an illegal unit, you do not have to move until you receive a written notice to do so.
 In many cases the owner will be able to legalize the unit.

-Tenants who are required to move out of an illegal unit must be given proper notice.
+Tenants who are required to move out of an illegal unit must be given proper written notice.
 They may also be entitled to relocation assistance paid by the property owner.
 Please see the Seattle Municipal Code (SMC) section about just cause eviction, SMC 22.206.160(C).

 Director's Rule 7-83, Determining the Existence of a Dwelling Unit for the Purpose of Code Enforcement